ninux1/docs/dpdk_notes.md

 DPDK is a set of userspace software libraries.

 Network device drivers for NICs supported in DPDK run in Linux userspace.
-They are also know as Poll Mode Drivers.
+They are also known as Poll Mode Drivers.
 PMD.